sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 ###Modifications

+There are a number of possible alterations that can be made to the VKey, to tailor it to a specific application.

 #### Different Switches
 The VKey comes with 12 PTH pushbutton switches, but can support nearly any normally-open SPST switch, such as [arcade switches](https://www.sparkfun.com/products/9336) or [microswitches](https://www.sparkfun.com/products/9414).

-To connect other switches, connect them to the ?? pads where the tact switch would normally be installed.

 `pix`
+-> *Connect alternate switches across the left pair of pads* <-

+To connect other switches, connect them to the pair of pads on the left of the tact switch footprint, as seen from the front of the board.

 #### Voltage Source